gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 after the autonomous → tele-op switch.
 Practicing this switch will save a couple of seconds when drivers have to think “what do I do now?”
 In very competitive matches, these few seconds may be able to gain your team an extra cycle.
 Knowing when to transition from a tele-op to endgame objective is equally important (hint: perfect one first) and will save valuable time.
 Strategy should **always be used to maximize points** - whether this is a positioning strategy to access the game elements, or a defensive strategy to hinder the other alliance from scoring.

-    **Remember, denying the other alliance 10 points is the same value as scoring 10 points**.
+.. tip:: Remember, denying the other alliance 10 points is the same value as
+    scoring 10 points.

 *However, it is not advised for rookie teams to play defense* due to the specific rules surrounding this strategy.
 If a team wishes to execute a defensive strategy, be sure to read all the rules as defense can easily incur penalties/cards if done improperly.